georgelevinson/georgelevinson/README.md

 - 👋 Hi, I’m @georgelevinson
-- 👀 I’m interested in backend web development with ASP.NET and embedded development with C
+- 👀 I’m interested embedded development with C and electronics
 - 📫 How to reach me: gosha.levinson@gmail.com

 <!---